 Banks and mortgage companies that offer FHA loans are not required to follow FHA guidelines to the letter.

-Most if not all lenders across the country impose tougher guidelines for FHA loans than does FHA itself.
+Many lenders across the country impose tougher guidelines for FHA loans than the FHA itself.
 It doesn’t seem to make a lot of sense until you realize that FHA penalizes lenders for approving too many bad FHA loans.

 Statistically, borrowers with lower credit scores default more often.
-That’s why most lenders require a higher minimum credit score than does FHA.
+That’s why many lenders require a higher minimum credit score than the FHA.

 Here are credit score minimums as stated by FHA: